 A little more about me

-Right now I’m a freelance copywriter, with a little content strategy thrown in.
+Right now I’m doing a lot of freelance copywriting work, with a little content strategy thrown in.
+I care about simplicity, clarity, and usability.
+I don’t care about winning awards or being mentioned in Adweek or whatever.
 I work remotely for some awesome clients.
+Currently:

 At night I turn into a DJ.
 I play around NYC and Brooklyn at these fine establishments, and some others.

-- Occasional Thursdays and Saturdays at Black Flamingo
+- Occasional weekends at Black Flamingo and Starvue

 - Every first Friday at Sisters